Yes, weather does affect liability for an accident in New York.

 - Fog: 3 percent of vehicle crashes

 We have successfully represented clients injured in car accidents in every type of accident-triggering bad-weather.
-We are ready to help you.
+We are ready to help you with your weather related car insurance claims.

 Call Friedman & Simon, L.L.P for Help with Your Weather-Related Accident